cloudenochcsis/heroku-azure-migration-cleanup/README.md

 2. Custom Domain Check
    - Confirms if the app has a custom domain
-   - Exits if a custom domain is detected
+   - Skips the app if a custom domain is detected

 3. Migration Confirmation
    - Verifies if the app has been migrated to Azure
    - Requests the original .botics.co URL

 4. Ping Check
+   - Verifies basic network connectivity
+   - Displays ping results

+5. HTTP Check
    - Verifies the app is reachable at the provided URL
    - Displays response status and headers

-5. Final Deletion
+6. Final Deletion
    - Requests final confirmation before deletion
    - Deletes the Heroku app if confirmed

+7. Continue Option
+   - After each app is processed, asks if you want to process another app
+   - Allows you to delete multiple apps in one session
+   - Exit the script when you're done

+## Multi-App Processing

+The script supports processing multiple apps in a single session:
+- After each app is processed (whether deleted or skipped), you'll be asked if you want to process another app
+- You can continue processing apps until you're done
+- Each app is processed independently with its own set of checks
+- You can exit the script at any time by answering 'no' to the continue prompt

 ## Safety Features

 - Multiple confirmation steps
 - Custom domain detection
 - Migration verification
+- Network connectivity check (ping)
-- URL availability check
+- HTTP availability check
 - Final confirmation before deletion
 - Detailed error messages and status updates
+- Independent processing of each app

 ## Error Handling